Learn Health and Safety on a Construction Induction Course in Melbourne and Dandenong

 It might sound like an obvious thing to say, but construction sites are dangerous places for the unqualified.
 A construction induction course can change all of that.
 Often, when you’re driving past a building site, you’ll see a multitude of signs each spelling out a different warning or demanding that you do certain things before entering.
 For example, there will be signs to say all vehicles must report in before going further, and others to remind workers to wear a hard hat and work boots.
 Other signs might warn of specific dangers, such as large excavations and unstable structures.

 Does this all seem reasonable and common sense to you?
 Or does it seem like it’s a bit over the top?
-Some might say it’s too much – but these are people that probably have never worked in construction before, and don’t know the dangers and hazards that present themselves in this hazardous environment.
+Some might say it’s too much.
+But these are people that probably have never worked in construction before.
+They don’t know the dangers and hazards that present themselves in this hazardous environment.
 The warnings are there for a reason, to protect workers, and to keep everyone safe.

 This information is what you will learn on a construction induction course in Melbourne.